Mahinda (Buddhist monk)

-Mahinda (මිහිඳු මහරහතන් වහන්සේ) (285 BCE – 205 BCE) was an Indian Buddhist monk depicted in Buddhist sources as bringing Buddhism to Sri Lanka.
-He was a Mauryan prince and the first-born son of Emperor Ashoka from his first wife Queen Devi, and the older brother of Princess Sanghamitra.
+Mahinda (මිහිඳු මහරහතන් වහන්සේ) (285 BCE – 204 BCE) was an Indian Buddhist monk depicted in Buddhist sources as bringing Buddhism to Sri Lanka.
+According to Sri Lankan tradition, he was a Mauryan prince and the first-born son of Emperor Ashoka from his first wife Queen Devi, and the older brother of Princess Sanghamitra.

 Mahinda was sent as a Buddhist missionary to the Anuradhapura Kingdom in Sri Lanka.
 Mahinda attained arhatship and resided at Mihintale.
 He played an important role in proliferating Buddhism throughout the Indian subcontinent.